 Cloud computing can be best described as technology services that are available on-demand via the internet.

-Cloud computing services typically break down into three categories: IaaS, PaaS, and SaaS.
+Cloud computing solutions typically break down into three categories: IaaS, PaaS, and SaaS.
 Read more about the cloud computing stack.

-Every variant of cloud computing has two common factors—off-site data centers and internet connections to access them.
-The off-site data center can either be owned and maintained by the organization, or more commonly, is owned and maintained by a third-party cloud provider such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
+Every variant of cloud computing technology has two common factors — off-site data centers and internet connections to access them.
+The off-site data center can either be owned and maintained by the organization, or more commonly, is owned and maintained by a third-party cloud provider such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud.

 This large pool of resources also means that they can be configured to be highly elastic, allowing for the scaling out and up of resources as demand increases, but scaling in and down when demand decreases, thus lowering the cost.
 You only pay for what you use.